Source code for parametricmatrixmodels.modules.affineeigenvaluepmm

 import jax.numpy as np

-from ._affine_backing_funcs import affine_pmm_predict_func
+from ..sequentialmodel import SequentialModel

 from .basemodule import BaseModule

-[docs] def get_hyperparameters(self) -> dict[str, Any]: return { "n": self.n, "k": self.k, "p": self.p, "which": self.which, "init_magnitude": self.init_magnitude, }
+[docs] def get_hyperparameters(self) -> HyperParams: return { "matrix_size": self.matrix_size, "num_eig": self.num_eig, "which": self.which, "smoothing": self.smoothing, "init_magnitude": self.init_magnitude, "bias_term": self.bias_term, **super().get_hyperparameters(), }